On the App Store

 2005: Along round-about curb, Mincks Park

-2007: Under a small wood frame outbuilding at the York County Fairgrounds near a small cattle pen.
+2007: Under a small wood frame outbuilding, near a cattle pen at the fairgrounds

 2012: Under a small white shed at the York County Fairgrounds

-2016: In a hole in a tree on the west end of the gravel parking lot in Harrison Park.
+2016: West end of the gravel parking lot in a hole within a tree at Harrison Park

-2018: Along the edge of a sidewalk leading up to the York Ballpark Complex.
+2018: Edge of the sidewalk leading up to the York Ballpark Complex

 2020: In the pine trees by the swimming pool in Mincks Park

-2023: South side of the Ag building at the Fair Grounds in the base of a tree.
+2023: In base of tree, south side of Ag building at the Fair Grounds